1. At least a year before you start your first semester of classes, begin the process of becoming a California resident.

 - Evidence of financial independence (you must meet one requirement).
 You:

 - Will be at least 24 years old by Dec.
-31 of the academic year for which classification as a resident is requested (student would submit copy of driver's license), or
+31 of the academic year for which classification as a resident is requested, or

 - Are a veteran of the U.S. Armed Forces, or

 - Are a ward of the court, foster youth, or both parents are deceased, or

 - Have a legal dependent(s) other than a spouse or registered partner, or

 - Are a married student as of the RDD, who was not claimed as an income tax deduction by either parent or any other individual for the tax year immediately preceding the term for which classification as a resident is requested, or

 - Reached the age of majority (18) in California while your parents were residents of California, and they left the state to establish a residence elsewhere, and you continue to live in California after their departure